lavit06/File-Tracking-System-v2.0/README.md

 - The application will be running at: [http://efhz.lan/](http://efhz.lan/)
 - PhpMyAdmin will be running at: [http://efhz.lan:8080/](http://efhz.lan:8080/)
+- You can change efhz.lan in .env file
 ### LAN Access
 - App: `http://LAN-IP.lan/`
 - PhpMyAdmin: `http://LAN-IP.lan:8080/`

 ## Conclusion
-The GMS - File Tracking System provides a robust solution for managing file sharing, forwarding, approval, and access among users with different roles in an organization.
-By following the setup and installation instructions, you can easily deploy this system on both Windows and Linux environments.
-Ensure to configure your `.env` file correctly to suit your deployment environment, and enjoy streamlined file management with GMS.
+The GMS - File Tracking System offers a comprehensive solution for managing file sharing, approval, and access within an organization.
+With straightforward setup and installation instructions, the system can be deployed on both Windows and Linux platforms.
+Ensure proper configuration of your .env file for your specific environment, and experience seamless file management with GMS.

-You can fork our repo or press that star.
-Email us if you need any help.
-Support or sponsor if you find our projects to be cool.
+Feel free to fork the repository, star it, or contact us for any assistance.
+Consider supporting or sponsoring the project if you find it valuable.